Technology

 (Consider students who didn’t have access to a device or reliable internet during the Pandemic, students who already relied on adaptive / assistive technology, the distractions every student faced when learning from home, and the increased screen time everyone was faced with.)

-Now, many schools are implementing “Away For The Day” policies, where phones are either prohibited from being out during class time, or prohibited from being out anywhere on campus during school hours.
+Many schools are implementing “Away For The Day” policies, where phones are either prohibited from being out during class time, or prohibited from being out anywhere on campus during school hours.

 Which phone policy would you prefer at your school?
 One that’s lenient and allows students to make their own decisions about where and how they use their phones, or one that prohibits phones from being out at all?